tcyuan373/vortex_udlppl1/README.md

 }],
 ```

-Note: the code looks at M, EF_CONSTRUCTION, and EF_SEARCH in `groupped_embeddings_for_search.hpp` to try and load the correct prebuilt index.
+Note: the code looks at M, EF_CONSTRUCTION, and EF_SEARCH in `grouped_embeddings_for_search.hpp` to try and load the correct prebuilt index.

 #### 4.3.
 Initialize database
 The initialization step is to put the embeddings and documents to store in Cascade and use at query runtime.
 We provided a scrip that puts centroids' and clusters' embeddings, documents, and embedding-to-document-pathname map into Cascade.